StevenLambion/SwiftDux/README.md

 # Getting Started

 SwiftDux helps build SwiftUI-based applications around an [elm-like architecture](https://guide.elm-lang.org/architecture/) using a single, centralized state container.
-It has 4 basic principles:
+It has 4 basic constructs:

 - **State** - An immutable, single source of truth within the application.
 - **Action** - Describes a single change of the state.